REhints/REhints.com/_posts/2013-09-02-Type-REconstruction-in-HexRaysCodeXplorer.md

 ![](/assets/posts{{ page.id }}/oop.png)

 We already addressed these issues at [Recon 2013](http://recon.cx/2013/schedule/events/15.html).
-One of the workarounds for this problem is using the functionality provided by IDA Pro disassembler, namely, “Local Types”.
+One of the workarounds for this problem is using the functionality provided by IDA Pro disassembler, namely, &#0171;Local Types&#0187;.
 For each instance of position independed code (or object in case of OOP) we can create structure with corresponding layout to ease the analysis:

 ![](/assets/posts{{ page.id }}/ida_localtypes.png)